Strengthen the Spirit of Virginia

 WHEREAS, during electrical safety month, citizens are encouraged to consider education, awareness and advocacy in the home, school and workplace in order to promote electrical safety;

-NOW, THEREFORE, I, Glenn Youngkin, do hereby recognize May 2022 as ELECTRICAL SAFETY MONTH in our COMMONWEALTH OF VIRGINIA, and I call this observance to the attention of our citizens.
+NOW, THEREFORE, I, Glenn Youngkin, do hereby recognize May 2022, as ELECTRICAL SAFETY MONTH in our COMMONWEALTH OF VIRGINIA, and I call this observance to the attention of all our citizens.